pavelgar/pihello/README.md

 **Notes:**

-- The style is reset before the next style is applied.
-- Style reset is also added to the end of every string.
-- Open square bracket, which is not part of a style, must be escaped like so `\[`.
+- Open square bracket, which is not part of a style, must be escaped like so `\[`
-- Empty square brackets, `[]`, can be used to reset the style.
+- Empty square brackets, `[]`, can be used to reset the style
-- Order of the parameters does not matter.
+- Order of the parameters does not matter
-- Extra whitespace and letter's case is ignored.
+- Extra whitespace and letter's case is ignored

 <details>
 <summary><b>Available styles</b></summary>